apache/spark/docs/spark-connect-overview.md

 <div data-lang="python"  markdown="1">
 To launch the PySpark shell with Spark Connect, simply include the `remote` parameter and specify the location of your Spark server.
-We are using `localhost` in this example to connect to the local Spark server we started previously.
+We are using `localhost` in this example to connect to the local Spark server we started previously:

 {% highlight bash %}
 ./bin/pyspark --remote "sc://localhost"